 What is the FLAS Fellowship for Undergraduate Students?

 Applicants for FLAS awards will receive priority consideration if they are enrolled in a UCIS Undergraduate Certificate program offered by the center (ASC, ESC, or REEES) to which they are applying.
 If not enrolled at the time of application, FLAS recipients will be expected to enroll in the relevant center's certificate program once awarded.
-FLAS Fellowships are only given to students who have a minimum 3.0 QPA and will be studying a FLAS-eligible language at the intermediate level (second year) or above and taking at least one approved area studies course per term during AY 2020-21.
+FLAS Fellowships are only given to students who have a minimum 3.0 QPA and will be studying a FLAS-eligible language at the intermediate level (second year) or above and taking at least one approved area studies course per term during AY 2021-22.
+Undergraduate students are not eligible for FLAS fellowships to study Spanish, German, or French.
 Important factors in the review of applications will include overall quality of the student’s academic record, relevance of the FLAS Fellowship target language to the student’s plan of study and career goals, and relevance of the target language to the understanding of a specific world region covered by the center making the FLAS award.

 Please note all students must submit copies of transcripts from all undergraduate institutions to the relevant UCIS center to be considered for FLAS funding.